High-Performance Near-Infrared Quantum Emission from Color Centers in hBN: Methods

 \subsection{Finite-Temperature Phonon Sideband Analysis}

-We analyze the phonon sidebands using a finite-temperature Huang--Rhys model adapted from \cite{exarhos2017optical, patel2022probing}.
+We analyze the phonon sidebands using a finite-temperature Huang-Rhys model adapted from \cite{exarhos2017optical, patel2022probing}.
 Measured PL spectra $I(\lambda)$ is collected (wavelength-dependent detection efficiency calibrated with broadband light source) and then re-binned to give a spectral distribution $S(\lambda)$.
 We convert to photon energy $E = hc/\lambda$ and define $S(E)$ such that $S(E)\,\mathrm{d}E = S(\lambda)\,\mathrm{d}\lambda$, which introduces the usual Jacobian factor.
-To remove the $E^{3}$ dependence of the radiative density of states, we work with the normalized lineshape which isolates the intrinsic defect--phonon lineshape.
+To remove the $E^{3}$ dependence of the radiative density of states, we work with the normalized lineshape

+which isolates the intrinsic defect-phonon lineshape.
 In converting between these representations we propagate uncertainties from photon shot noise, detector background, and slow spectral drifts, and we adjust the energy binning to maintain approximately uniform error bars across the fitted range.

-Following the Maradudin--Davies treatment of vibronic transitions in solids \cite{maradudin1966theoretical, davies1974vibronic}, we model $L(E)$ in terms of a ZPL and a PSB.
+Following the Maradudin-Davies treatment of vibronic transitions in solids \cite{maradudin1966theoretical, davies1974vibronic}, we model $L(E)$ in terms of a ZPL and a PSB.
 The total spectrum as a function of lattice energy change $\Delta E = E_{\rm ZPL} - E$ is written as

-where $S_{\rm HR}$ is the Huang--Rhys factor, $I_0(\Delta E)$ is the normalized ZPL lineshape, and $I_{\rm PSB}$ is the PSB in the limit of a delta-function ZPL where $\otimes$ denotes convolution.
+where $S_{\rm HR}$ is the Huang-Rhys factor, $I_0(\Delta E)$ is the normalized ZPL lineshape, and $I_{\rm PSB}$ is the PSB in the limit of a delta-function ZPL where $\otimes$ denotes convolution.
 The PSB is expanded into contributions from processes involving $n$ phonons,